mordae/hikaru/README.md

 # Hikaru

-**Hikaru is a micro framework for web applications.
+**Hikaru is a small framework for web applications.
 It provides applicative routing, content negotiation and a customizable action monad.**

 (It is also a Star Trek reference, which is apparently a requirement for this class of software.)